-Full Review of Shikigami No Shiro II
+Look for Shikigami No Shiro II on eBay

+Ok, so this is more of a bonus selection as it’s not a typical shmup.
 If you get tired of flying your spacecraft around, why don’t you take a break and shoot up some baddies on the ground.
 The indie hit, Alien Hominid is based on the popular Flash game from The Newsgrounds but has a high amount of polish and more levels added for the console release.

 This game features a little yellow alien who has been shot down by the FBI and crash-landed on the Earth, and must retrieve his now stolen spacecraft from the FBI.
 The gameplay is very similar to the SNK run-and-gun series, Metal Slug but has a more engaging art style and a fabulous amount of humor thrown in to complete the entertainment package.
 As with Metal Slug, Alien Hominid is great as a single player game, but gets amped up with a friend involved.
 It’s always exciting for you to team up on a big boss, take on a flood of enemies at once, or just blow a bunch of stuff up.

 There is no denying the Alien Hominid can pose quite a challenge in the later levels and is known for its cheap shots, but the game’s charm compels you to keep trying to advance.